-India impatient for Modi's response to China after 20 soldiers die in border clash
+India awaits Modi's response to China after 20 killed in clubs and stones border clash

-NEW DELHI (Reuters) - India impatiently awaited Prime Minister Narendra Modi’s response on Wednesday to the death of at least 20 soldiers in a border clash with Chinese troops as the country’s media vented its fury and political rivals goaded Modi over his silence.
+NEW DELHI/BEIJING (Reuters) - India impatiently awaited Prime Minister Narendra Modi’s response on Wednesday to the death of at least 20 soldiers in a border clash with Chinese troops as the country’s media vented its fury and political rivals goaded Modi over his silence.

-China’s foreign ministry confirmed there had been a “violent physical confrontation” on Monday on the disputed Himalayan border between the nuclear armed neighbours.
+China’s said it does not want to see any more clashes on the border with India following Monday’s violence.
+Foreign ministry spokesman Zhao Lijian reiterated that China was not to be blamed for the clash and said the overall situation at the border was stable and controllable.

-According to Indian officials no shots were fired, but soldiers were hit with clubs and stones during a brawl that erupted between the two sides in the remote Galwan Valley, high in the mountains where India’s Ladakh region borders China’s Aksai Chin.
+According to Indian officials no shots were fired, but soldiers were hit with clubs and stones during a brawl that erupted between the two sides in the remote Galwan Valley, high in the mountains where India’s Ladakh region borders China’s Aksai Chin to the east.

 India’s foreign ministry said there had been casualties on both sides, but China has not disclosed any casualties so far.

-Modi, who rode to power on a nationalist campaign, met with his defence and foreign ministers and the military chiefs late on Tuesday, but he had yet to speak publicly on the worst clash since 1967, five years after China had humiliated India in a war.
+Modi, who rode to power on a nationalist platform, met his defence and foreign ministers and the military chiefs late on Tuesday, but he had yet to speak publicly on the worst clash between the two countries since 1967, five years after China had humiliated India in a war.

+Modi was elected to a second five-year term in May 2019 following a campaign focused on national security after spiralling tensions with old enemy Pakistan, on India’s western border.

 “Gloves are off, with the Galwan valley clash, China pushed too hard,” the Times of India wrote in an editorial.
 “India must push back.”